Recipient of Trip Advisor's Travelers' Choice Award 2020

 Our dolphin ecology tour explores the salt marsh at high tide for an introduction to the ecosystem that supports these beautiful marine mammals.
-From there we move into the larger waters of the Fripp Inlet to look for resident Bottlenose dolphin, and discover their unique biology and ecology.
-This trip is best in late spring, summer and fall.
+From there we move into the larger waters of the Fripp Inlet to look for resident Bottle-nose dolphin, and discover their unique biology and ecology.

 On our Beaufort History tour we explore this beautiful town's 300 year history from an optimal vantage point, the water.
-After crossing the Beaufort River at the site of the old ferry, we explore the historic district, kayaking past some of the most beautiful homes in the area.
-This trip is best in fall, winter and spring.
+After crossing the Beaufort River we will , we explore the historic district, kayaking past some of the most beautiful homes in the area.

 A "half day" tour requires a 3-hour time commitment with approximately 2 hours on the water.